ansible/awx/CONTRIBUTING.md

 Hi there!
 We're excited to have you as a contributor.

 Have questions about this document or anything not covered here?
-Feel free to reach out to any of the contributors of this repository found here: https://github.com/ansible/awx-pf/graphs/contributors
+Feel free to reach out to any of the contributors of this repository.

 ## Table of contents